lucasmonstrox/tibiapi/docs/home/how-it-works.md

 print(firstValueHash == secondValueHash) # True
 ```

-Some areas of the Tibia client screen contain a background with random gray pixels, it would be possible to obtain them with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition), but this would make the process very slow and instead of using it, a hash system is used after clearing the background and leave it with a static color.
+Some areas of the Tibia client screen contain a background with random gray pixels, it would be possible to obtain them with [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition), but this would make the process very slow and instead of using it, a hash system is used after clearing the background to a static black color.

-Below in the figure, an example of a fire elemental in the battle list, before the cleaning process:
+Below in the figure, an example of a fire elemental in the battle list, with grandom gray pixels, before the cleaning process:

 ![Fire Elemental Dirt](./Fire Elemental Dirt.png)

-After the cleaning process, these gray colors are cleaned by changing them to black:
+After the cleaning process, these gray pixels are cleaned by changing them to black pixels:

 ![Fire Elemental Clean](./Fire Elemental.png)